 What’s the best way to brown ground beef so it’s really flavorful?

-Can I use other types of ground meat in this recipe in place of the ground beef?
+Can I use other types of ground meat in this recipe instead of the hamburger?

-- So glad you asked.
-I often substitute angel hair pasta for the spaghetti, but I’ve also used elbow macaroni, small shell, and penne pasta, too.
+So glad you asked.
+I often substitute angel hair pasta for the spaghetti, but I’ve also used elbow macaroni, small shell, and penne pasta.

-- Just know that when you use the other types of pasta, you may have to simmer them a little longer to be sure they are fully tender.
-The bigger pastas will also absorb more liquid as they rest, so you may end up adding more broth.
+When you use the other types of pasta, you may have to simmer them a little longer to be sure they are fully tender.

-- Also, I’ve noticed that when I’m substituting pastas other than spaghetti or angel hair, this dish isn’t as creamy in texture.
-I really prefer using the angel hair pasta, if possible!
+I’ve noticed that when I’m substituting pasta other than spaghetti or angel hair, this dish isn’t as creamy in texture.
+I prefer using the angel hair pasta, if possible!

-When I made this skillet meal, it sure seemed like there was a lot of liquid in the skillet after I added the tomatoes and broth.
-Is this how it should be?
+It seems like there is a lot of liquid in the skillet after adding the tomatoes and broth.

-- Yep.
-This is because as the skillet sits a bit for the cheese to melt and for it to be served, the pasta will absorb a lot of that liquid and the skillet meal will still be nice and moist instead of a bunch of dried out pasta.
+The pasta will absorb a lot of that liquid.
+The skillet meal will still be nice and moist instead of a bunch of dried-out pasta.

 Does this Mexican pasta reheat well?

-- We actually love it as leftovers.
-Sometimes you may need to add a little chicken broth or some salsa to moisten it up a bit before popping it into the microwave.
+We love it as leftovers.
+Sometimes, you may need to add a little chicken broth or some salsa to moisten it.
+Then simply pop it into the microwave.

-- Excellent idea – it would definitely be delicious and would also help your meal go further, making it even more budget friendly!
+Excellent idea – it would be delicious and help your meal go further, making it even more budget-friendly!

 What’s so great about cooking with cast iron?